-BUS 181 Professional Selling.
-This class covers the basic fundamentals of professional selling which consists of developing a presentation strategy, planning the pre-approach, the approach, demonstration, negotiation, close and servicing the sale.
+Prerequisite: BUS 150 4 credits = 4 lecture BUS 181 Professional Selling.
+This course covers the basic fundamentals of professional selling which consists of developing a presentation strategy, planning the pre-approach, the approach, demonstration, negotiation, close and servicing the sale.
 Prerequisite: None